 Should I choose British Native plants for my pond?

-Oxygenating plants should always be British Native plant species.
+- Oxygenating plants should always be British Native plant species.
 In a new pond, the stocking rate for oxygenating plants should be two bunches/portions or 9cm pots per m² of surface area.

 The 2015 publication from RHS ‘Plants for Bugs‘ says:

-‘The best strategy for gardeners wanting to support pollinating insects in gardens is to plant a mix of flowering plants from different countries and regions.
-Emphasis should be given to plants native to the UK and the Northern Hemisphere but exotic plants from the Southern Hemisphere can be used to extend the season to provide nectar and pollen for some specific pollinators.
+“The best strategy for gardeners wanting to support pollinating insects in gardens is to plant a mix of flowering plants from different countries and regions.
+Emphasis should be given to plants native to the UK and the Northern Hemisphere but exotic plants from the Southern Hemisphere can be used to extend the season to provide nectar and pollen for some specific pollinators.”

-In essence, the more flowers a garden can offer throughout the year, the greater the number of bees, hoverflies and other pollinating insects it will attract and support.”
+- “The more flowers a garden can offer throughout the year, the greater the number of bees, hoverflies and other pollinating insects it will attract and support.”

-- In early and late when there is less in flower for insects to forage and try to have some plants flowering regardless of whether they are British Native or not.
+- In early and late season when there is less in flower for insects to forage from try to have some plants flowering regardless of whether they are British Native or not.

-Avoid double flowers that are not useful to the insects.
+- Avoid double flowers that are not useful to the insects.